-Once the booking form is completed online, we get in touch with your nominated contact person to arrange the inspection(s) and within 24 hours we’ll text you the agreed inspection time (or let you know why the inspection time has not been able to be confirmed).
+Once the booking form is completed online, we get in touch with your nominated contact person to arrange the inspection(s) and within 24 hours we will email your invoice from Xero along with the details of the confirmed inspection time (or let you know why the inspection time has not been able to be confirmed).

 We understand that time is usually of the essence in the settlement process and we will do everything we can to ensure inspections are undertaken at the first available opportunity.